vczh-libraries/Document/Cpp.md

         - `classSymbols` will take place so that symbols inside these classes and their base classes are visited.
         - `templateArgumentAccessible` controls whether template argument symbols for `classSymbols` are accessible.
 Arguments in their base classes are always not accessible.
         - If searching need to continue, jump to `parentScope` directly, instead of calling `Symbol::GetParentScope`.
+    - [ ] Apply it to field initialization defined outside of a class.
   - [ ] `template` on classes.
     - [ ] Caching `gaContext`
       - When a generic declaration is instantiated, the created gaContext will be cached in the symbol(key = template arguments).